anuyahmaro/anuyahmaro.github.io/_pages/about.md

 **Current work**

 At Microsoft, I investigate how intelligent systems can facilitate more inclusive, collaborative, and productive work environments.
 My research approach combines in-depth interviews, ethnographic methods, and co-design workshops to uncover people’s needs and envision AI-powered tools that integrate smoothly into their workflows.
-Skilled at communicating research insights and aligning stakeholders around user-centered visions, I aim to design AI systems that are practical, meaningful, and socially responsible.
+Skilled at communicating research insights and aligning stakeholders around user-centered visions, I aim to design technological solutions that are practical, meaningful, and socially responsible.

 **Past work**